-The school should have a consistent approach to its policies and organisation, but staff must also be able to adopt consistent approaches to applying those policies – especially on behaviour – as well as in their teaching and their basic daily practices.
+The school should have a consistent approach to its policies and organization, but staff must also be able to adopt consistent approaches to applying those policies – especially on behavior – as well as in their teaching and their basic daily practices.

 Outstanding teaching and learning